-- Reputation: History of reliability, flexibility, and specialized packaging capability. - Location: Close to natural spring water, good transportation corridors, good population centers. - Flexibility and a variety of packaging and product options: Ability to fill unique bottle shapes and sizes (while most high-speed lines use only a limited bottle selection).
+- Reputation: History of reliability, flexibility, and specialized packaging capability. - Location: Close to natural spring water, good transportation corridors, good population centers.

+• Flexibility and a variety of packaging and product options: Ability to fill unique bottle shapes and sizes (while most high-speed lines use only a limited bottle selection).
 Ability to bottle value-added water, i.e., vapor distilled water with electrolytes and/or vitamins and minerals.
 Customers requiring unique bottles/packaging tend to be higher margin because the product is sold at higher price points at both the retail and wholesale levels than "generic," commoditized bottled water.

-With exclusive exploitation rights (40 year contract dated on Nov 1, 1995), Boreal has the right to draw 225,000,000 liters of spring water per year as per a permit from the Quebec Ministry of Environment.
+With exclusive exploitation rights (40 year contract dated on Nov 1, 1995), Boreal has the right to draw spring water form Alpine spring located in Livingston Manor, NY.